srome/srome.github.io/_posts/2024-04-22-An-Implementation-of-Deep-Nets-For-YouTube.md

 ---
 layout: post
-title: An Implementation of the Candidate Generation Model from "Deep Neural Networks For YouTube Recommendations"
+title: Learning RecSys through Papers- Implementing a Candidate Generation Model
 tags:
 - Recommendations
 - Practical
 - RecSys
 - Machine Learning
-summary: A modern-ish implementation of the candidate generation step of the "Deep Neural Networks For YouTube Recommendations" by Covington et al.
+summary: A modern-ish implementation of the candidate generation step of the "Deep Neural Networks For YouTube Recommendations" by Covington et al. with a discussion of next steps from other papers.
 ---

-In this post, I will walk through an implementation of the candidate generation model from [Deep Neural Networks for YouTube](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf).
+Sometimes I'm asked how to start learning about recommender systems, and there's a few go-to papers I always mention; however, without a proper map, it could be alittle difficult for the uninitiated.
+So, to try to make a gentle introduction, I will walk through an implementation of the candidate generation model based on [Deep Neural Networks for YouTube](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf).
 This paper (and its talk) is jam-packed with all sorts of interesting practical recommendation system knowledge and is the perfect starting place for people hoping to understand large-scale recommendation systems.
-Below, I will implement the key components of the candidate generation model and train the model on the [MovieLens](https://grouplens.org/datasets/movielens/) dataset in PyTorch, a typical benchmark dataset in the RecSys space.
+I will implement the key components of the candidate generation model and train the model on the [MovieLens](https://grouplens.org/datasets/movielens/) dataset in PyTorch, a typical benchmark dataset in the RecSys space.
 There will also be a few modern flourishes and comments on new developments as applicable.
 I'll conclude with outlining a natural extension to this approach to predict multiple outcomes.

 ## Candidate Generation